 - Central website, newspaper calendar, Township website, press releases and others.

 Engaging Residents: & Businesses

 - We believe that the drivers for a successful community include engaged businesses and residents.

 - Encourage "Community Service" and create levels of recognition for those who give 50/100/250 hours of service to our non-profit and civic groups.

 - Encourage residents and businesses to create their own legacy by creating their own fund in the Cranberry Legacy Endowment.

-It has been full circle for one member of the Cranberry Township Community Chest.
-In 1975, the Cranberry Township Rotary decided its main project for the years would be to start a Community Chest.
-Frank Petrone, then president of the Cranberry Township Rotary and now one of CTCC'c 11 board members, recalls how the Boy Scouts, Girl Scouts, J.C., Women's Club, Fire Company and Ambulance Corps had to solicit funds any way they could.
+It was full circle for one member of the Cranberry Township Community Chest.
+In 1975, the Cranberry Township Rotary decided its main project for the year would be to start a Community Chest.
+Frank Petrone, then president of the Cranberry Township Rotary and formerly one of the reformed CTCC's 11 board members, recalled how the Boy Scouts, Girl Scouts, J.C., Women's Club, Fire Company and Ambulance Corps had to solicit funds any way they could.

-Community Chest's first slogan was "Watch the tree Grow" and a tree-shaped campaign sign was planted at Route 19 and Crider's Corner, where Burger King now stands.
-Like CTCC's original tree, Frank's dedication continues to grow.
-His ongoing guidance in giving back to the community symbolizes what makes Cranberry both a great community and a special place to call home.
+Community Chest's first slogan was "Watch the tree Grow" and a tree-shaped campaign sign was planted off Route 19 at Crider's Corner, where Burger King now stands.
+Like CTCC's original tree, Frank's dedication continued to grow.
+His guidance in giving back to the community symbolized what makes Cranberry both a great community and a special place to call home.